shajedulislam/ud_widgets/README.md

 # UD WIDGETS

-A flutter package with collection of simplified widgets that will make your application development faster.
+A flutter package with collection of simplified widgets that will make your application development easy and faster.
 Flutter widgets has been used and customized in a way so that you can easily use them in your application.